Rajpratik71/linux-manPages/msgfmt.md

               verify presence and contents of the header entry

        --check-domain
-              check for conflicts between domain directives  and  the  --out‐ put-file option
+              check for conflicts between domain directives and the --output-file option

        -C, --check-compatibility
               check that GNU msgfmt behaves like X/Open msgfmt